Generalized Petermann factor of non-Hermitian systems at exceptional points: Introduction

 The non-Hermiticity can lead to complex-valued energy eigenvalues, where the imaginary part describes decay or growth.
 A more intriguing effect is the eigenmode nonorthogonality, which has several interesting physical implications such as nonexponential transient decay~\cite{TE05} and amplification~\cite{MGT14}, power oscillations in optical waveguides~\cite{MEC08,RMG10}, chirality in perturbed whispering-gallery microcavities~\cite{WES11,Wiersig11}, sensitivity of resonance widths under perturbation~\cite{FS12}, limitation of mode selectivity~\cite{DG18}, directional amplification \cite{HS20}, adiabatic amplification \cite{OS25}, and quantum excess noise in lasers~\cite{Petermann79}.
 The latter shows up experimentally as a laser linewidth broadening which is quantified by the Petermann factor~\cite{Petermann79,Siegman86,SFP00,Schomerus09,CS12,PNS14}.
 The Petermann factor~$K$ is not only a linewidth enhancement factor in the laser context but is a general measure of the mode nonorthogonality.
 As such it quantifies the enhanced response of a given eigenstate to perturbations and noise~\cite{HS20}, which is relevant for non-Hermitian topological sensors~\cite{BB20}.

 The Petermann factor diverges to infinity~\cite{WBW96,Berry03,LRS08} at so-called exceptional points (EPs) in parameter space~\cite{Kato66}.
-At such an EP of order $\order$ exactly $\order$ eigenstates and their corresponding eigenvalues of the Hamiltonian coalesce.
-EPs are highly sensitive to perturbations: a perturbation of strength~$\varepsilon > 0$ results generically in eigenvalue changes proportional to the $\order$th root of~$\varepsilon$~\cite{Kato66}.
-This sensitivity makes EPs a good candidate for a new type of sensors~\cite{Wiersig14b,COZ17,HHW17,XLK19,Wiersig20b,Wiersig20c,KCE22,BKB24}.
+At such an EP of order $\order$, exactly $\order$ eigenstates and their corresponding eigenvalues of the Hamiltonian coalesce.
+EPs are highly sensitive to perturbations: A perturbation of strength~$\varepsilon > 0$ results generically in eigenvalue changes proportional to the $\order$th root of~$\varepsilon$~\cite{Kato66}.
+This sensitivity makes EPs good candidates for sensing applications~\cite{Wiersig14b,COZ17,HHW17,XLK19,Wiersig20b,Wiersig20c,KCE22,BKB24}.
 The response of the system at the EP in terms of eigenvalue changes can be quantified by the spectral response strength~$\rca$~\cite{Wiersig22}.